Graduate Department of History

 Director: Jennifer Koslow, Professor of History

 The program in Historical Administration and Public History (HAPH) prepares students to enter historically-oriented careers in fields such as cultural resources management, historic preservation, museums, archives, and information and records management.
 Career paths can be found in the private sector, NGOs, and government agencies.
+Upon completion of this graduate degree, students will meet and/or exceed the minimum requirements to be qualified as a Historian under the Secretary of the Interior's Professional Qualification Standards.
+Students will also have the opportunity to complete additional coursework and gain professional experience that will allow them to additionally meet the minimum standards to be qualified as an Architectural Historian.

 Program Overview